 It’s a great time to be a nurse.
 The U.S. Bureau of Labor Statistics expects employment of registered nurses to grow 19 percent between 2008 and 20181.

-The U.S. Bureau of Labor Statistics also states that the intensity of nursing care is likely to escalate, requiring more nurse leaders and administrators to have the managerial skills to handle complicated patient care plans.
-The Nurse Executive Leader concentration in Benedictine’s Online MSN program is designed to give registered nurses the organizational, business and clinical knowledge necessary to take charge of a unit, department or facility.
+The U.S. Bureau of Labor Statistics also states that the intensity of nursing care is likely to escalate, requiring more nurse leaders and administrators to have the managerial skills necessary to effectively lead nurse teams.
+The Nurse Executive Leader concentration in Benedictine’s Online MSN program is designed to give registered nurses the organizational, business, and soft skills necessary to take charge of a unit, department or facility.

 The nursing profession is expected to add more than a half-million jobs from 2008 to 2018.
 More nurses and an increasingly technical and organizationally complex health care system means that there will be a need for nurse leaders who can prove they have the advanced skills needed for critical leadership positions.

-Nurse Educators are in demand.
-In fact, nursing schools must turn away qualified applicants because they don’t have enough faculty members, due in part to large numbers of Nurse Educators heading into retirement.
+Nurse Educators are in high demand.
+The Bureau of Labor Statistics predicts that the need for nurse educators will grow by 35% through 2022.
+In fact, many nursing schools already turn away qualified applicants because they don’t have enough faculty members.
+This is due in part to large numbers of Nurse Educators heading into retirement.
 In traditional academic settings, employers require applicants for these positions to have earned a master’s degree in nursing.

 Nursing Educators may also work with patients to teach them how to manage illnesses and medications, or they might work with the community on wellness and disease prevention initiatives.
-Another growing segment of employment is at medical equipment makers where nurses might teach other health care professionals how to use new products.
+Another growing segment of employment for Nurse Educators is at medical equipment makers, where nurses might teach other health care professionals how to use new products and equipment.